 - Sustainable Forest Incentive Act (SFIA)-Passed in 2001, landowners who enroll their land in the program receive a fixed annual payment per acre.
-Requirements include a minimum enrollment of 20 qualifying acres, an 8-year minimum commitment, and a Woodland Stewardship Plan that was written in the last 10 years, is registered with the DNR, and includes a schedule of planned activities. - 2c Managed Forest Land-Created in 2008, 2c is a property tax designation that offers woodland owners a property tax rate of 0.65 percent on actively managed woodland.
+Requirements include a minimum enrollment of 20 qualifying acres, an 8-year minimum commitment, and a Woodland Stewardship Plan that was written in the last 10 years, is registered with the DNR, and includes a schedule of planned activities. - 2c Managed Forest Land-Created in 2008, 2c reduces landowners' property taxes by 0.65 percent.
 Requirements include a minimum enrollment of 20 qualifying acres and a Woodland Stewardship Plan that was written in the last 10 years, is registered with the DNR, and includes a schedule of planned activities. - Green Acres (2a Productive Agricultural Land) and Rural Preserve (2b Nonproductive Agricultural Land)-These programs provide reduced taxes on woodlands that produce agricultural products (maple syrup, biomass) or is adjacent to a landowner's farmland.